naoya-i/r4c/index.md

 1. Naoya Inoue, Pontus Stenetorp and Kentaro Inui.
 R4C: A Benchmark for Evaluating RC Systems to Get the Right Answer for the Right Reason.
 In <i>Proceedings of the 58th Annual Meeting of the Association for Computational Linguistics (ACL2020)</i>, July 2020, to appear.

-To list your work, please contact us about your results and publication.
+To list your work here, please contact us about your results and publication.
 Before submitting, please make sure the following:

 - Use the official evaluation script.